anaisbetts/channels-web/README.md

     - ./channels:/data
 ```

-The mounted directory will need to be writable by the nonroot user (uid: 65532, gid: 65532), for example by calling `sudo chown 65532:65532 /data`.
+The mounted directory will need to be writable by the nonroot user (uid: 65532, gid: 65532), for example by calling `sudo chown 65532:65532 ./channels` from the above Compose section.
 Alternatively, you can run channels-web as root using `docker run -u root`.

 When you get a prompt for entering your Channels server, the best answer is: